Skip to main content

 Bowen was stoked.

-”That was really confirming,” he says.
-“They said that so many people came in that weekend and got excited about my postcards.
+”That was really confirming,” he said.
+“They said that many people came in that weekend and got excited about my postcards.
 After ordering additional copies, I couldn’t even keep them in stock because they were so popular.”

-It wasn’t long after that several other stores in the village jumped at his work; the Spice Merchant, Rocket Fizz, and the Winona Mercantile bought some, too.
-Bowen also started selling his work on his Instagram account @mitchellbowen
+It wasn’t long after that several other stores in the village jumped at his work; the Spice Merchant, Rocket Fizz, and the Winona Mercantile bought some as well.
+Bowen also started selling his work on his Instagram account.

-New to the business side of things, Bowen has continued to lean on his professor Amber, an experienced illustrator and her husband, Mike, for support.
-The couple has taken the budding artist under their wings, spending several hours to help Bowen figure out price points and packaging and exploring with him new ways to move forward.
+New to the business side of things, Bowen continued to lean on his professor Amber, an experienced illustrator and her husband, Mike, for support.
+The couple took the budding artist under their wings, spending several hours helping Bowen figure out price points and packaging and exploring new ways for him to move forward.

-“I have Amber and Mike’s cell phone numbers, and I text them all the time,” Bowen says.
+“I have Amber and Mike’s cell phone numbers, and I text them all the time,” Bowen said.
 “They are so generous to share their expertise with me.”

-Amber and Mike have enjoyed lending a hand throughout the process, as well.
+Amber and Mike enjoyed lending a hand throughout the process as well.

-“Mitchell is an entrepreneur in the budding,” Mike says.
+“Mitchell is an entrepreneur in the budding,” Mike said.
 “He’s a super creative young man who is going to be successful in whatever he does.”

-“It took me a while to find my artistic style,” explains Bowen, “but I think I’ve found it,” he says with a smile.
+“It took me a while to find my artistic style,” explained Bowen, “but I think I’ve found it,” he said with a smile.